substratusai/kubeai/docs/how-to/configure-speech-to-text.md

     minReplicas: 1
 ```

-### Enable by creating Model CRD
+### Enable by creating Model
-You can also create a Model CRD object to enable the Speech to Text model.
-Here is an example of a Model CRD object for the Speech to Text model:
+You can also create a Model object to enable the Speech to Text model.
+For example:

 ```yaml
 apiVersion: kubeai.org/v1